 Brian had posted a selfie with me alongside him, onto his Instagram account.
 He had taken the photo very shortly after I had unburdened myself to him and then…in my moment of madness…kissed him.

 I had a great time with my friends who lived on the opposite side of London and were not interested in social media.
 They were brilliant company for me.
-However, they knew about Jack.
+However, they knew I was living with Jack and they had all worked with him.
 They had all met him years before on projects and they thought he was a fun character who cared a lot about working with charities.
 They liked him I am sure.
 One of their questions for me was, “are you engaged to Jack yet?”
 Ay ay ay!
 Very quickly they detected I didn’t not really want to talk about Jack.

 I had a wonderful afternoon.
 I was heading back to my flat when I thought I would check my mobile phone.
 I am one of those people who have a phone somewhere in the bottom of their handbag and check it three or four times a day when it is polite and appropriate.
 Jack on the other hand is someone who seems to be constantly on his phone.